What is New Dimensions in Recovery?

 Before becoming Executive Director of NDIR, I was involved in transitional housing on a smaller scale.
 I was approached by some people in the mental health community who asked me to open a recovery house for recovering people on medications.
 Although at the time I knew very little of this community, I was committed to helping any and all people with a desire to arrest their disease of addiction.
 Today it has become a passion and the fulfillment of my life’s work.

-All the support we offer is based on 12-step recovery since it has the number one success rate.
-We work with hospitals and institutions to ensure meetings come to our Phase I residents on a weekly basis.
-This includes: Heroin Anonymous, Narcotics Anonymous, Alcoholics Anonymous, and Cocaine Anonymous.
-We have partnered with many out patient services in the recovery community and refer our residents to outside resources as needed.
-We also give residents the opportunity to attend church services weekly and have optional Bible study on site.
+We offer recovery based on the 12-steps, as it has the number one success rate.
+We work with hospitals and institutions to ensure meetings come to our Phase I residents on a daily basis.
+We also offer Christian Church Service.
+We have partnered with many out patient programs in the recovery community and refer our residents to outside resources as needed.

-Please call 602-682-7425 and talk with our staff.
-All staff members are in recovery and understand what you are going through.
+Please call 602-682-7425 and talk with a Manager.
+All members of our team are in recovery and understand what you are going through.
 They are available to answer your questions and will assist you in determining the right housing for you.
 Typically the starting place is a brief phone interview, followed by an in-person appointment.

-All people who have a desire to address their substance abuse issues may apply.
-We do not discriminate!
-Additionally, we offer housing to the people with dual diagnoses (co-occurring), GBLTQ, veterans, and others.
-We believe everyone has the right to sober housing.
+All people who have a desire to address their substance abuse/alcohol issues may apply.
+We offer housing to the people: dual diagnoses (co-occurring), GBLTQ, veterans, and others.
+We do not discriminate as we believe everyone has the right to sober housing.